WiltonMashele/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Displaying the content of /etc/passwd and /etc/hosts.

-4. Displaying the last 10 lines of /etc/passwd
+4. Displaying the last 10 lines of /etc/passwd.

+5. Displaying the first 10 lines of /etc/passwd